windysensors/glwind_codebase/windprofiles_old/README.md

 **Authors:** Elliott Walker, Hudson Hart, Chloe Amoroso
 **Creation Date:** 8 July 2024
-**Last Update:** 16 July 2024
+**Last Update:** 6 January 2025
 This package contains code for handling and analyzing certain types of meteorological tower (met tower) data.
 Note: this package, as well as its documentation in this README file, are still in early development.

+*UPDATE:* As noted in the parent README.md file, this is deprecated and you should go to https://github.com/Intergalactyc/windprofile_characterization instead.

 Getting started
 ---------------